Hamdani78/backend-min/README.md

-# School Information System and Online PPDB Platform
+# Backend - School Information System and Online PPDB Platform

 ## About the Project